 So far, the Bizmobile has made more than 50 stops across the country, serving hundreds of SBOs and spreading Chase’s message of partnership with small businesses everywhere.

-One major advantage of experiential marketing is that it allows you to get data directly from your customers in real time.
+One major advantage of B2B experiential marketing is that it lets you get data directly from your customers in real time.

-For example, since 98 percent of event attendees create content about the event, you can have your social staff track those mentions as they occur and amplify them.
+For example, since 98% of event attendees create content about the event, you can have your social staff track those mentions as they occur and amplify them.

 Events and activations also present an excellent opportunity to gather customer information.
 By offering perks like VIP treatment or early access to a demo in exchange for an email address, you’ll be able to gather leads throughout the experience.

 Experiential marketing for B2B has some real differences from experiential in the B2C space, but by making certain adjustments, B2B brands can still reap the many, lasting benefits of this strategy.
-For more, read “3 Truths for Launching a Successful Experiential Campaign.”
+Want to figure out what may work best for your brand?
+Reach out.